Nurturing Minds Through Nature

 Learn more about our Care Farm locations

-A special thank you to our partners and friends at Warm Springs Care Farm, One by One Foundation and Imagine That Farms, for providing us with a peaceful, safe, and supportive environment where we can practice our skills and offer our clients a place of serenity, growth, and healing.
+A special thank you to our partners and friends at Warm Springs Care Farm, One by One Foundation, Dry Creek Historical Society and Imagine That Farms, for providing us with a peaceful, safe, and supportive environment where we can practice our skills and offer our clients a place of serenity, growth, and healing.

 The Warm Springs Care Farm is therapeutic family care farm that offers a variety of volunteer programs such as animal care, Barn Club, art workshops, nature time, therapist trainings, and yoga/movement/breath, offered free at the farm to small groups and individuals.